Blog

 (i) Pre-signing review

 Schedule a dedicated time with the tenant to review the lease agreement.
-In the agreement itself, it's important to use clear, concise, plain language that avoids legal jargon.
+In the agreement itself, it's important to use clear, concise, and plain language that avoids legal jargon.
 Explain each clause, addressing key points like rent amount and due date, security deposit details and return policy, allowed usage of the property and any restrictions (such as pets or modifications), maintenance responsibilities of both the tenant and the property manager, and termination clauses/notice periods.

 (ii) Addressing concerns